dokku/dokku-letsencrypt/README.md

 **Note:** `dokku-letsencrypt` will not auto-renew the certificates (but you can run the included certificate renewal procedure in a cronjob).

+**Note:** By running this plugin, you agree to the Let's Encrypt Subscriber Agreement automatically (because prompting you whether you agree might break running the plugin as part of a cronjob).

 ## Installation

 ```sh